SEB-9-BH/first-react-lesson/conditional-rendering/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

-## Conditional Rendering
+## Conditional rendering

-JavaScript provides a lot of tools for handling conditional logic, but not all of them work in JSX.
+JavaScript provides many tools for handling conditional logic, but not all work in JSX.
 For example, let's say that we wanted to add a "Task Completed" prefix to our `<p>` tag if `todo.done` is true.
 We might think to use an `if...else` statement, like this:

 ```jsx
 const App = () => {